Month: June 2018

 During my last recreational league hockey season, my captain had me play center.
 My favorite part (aside from face-offs) was the increased defensive responsibilities.
 I think it would be a fun idea to switch to defense for a season.
 However, I’m a bit concerned that at 5’7″ (67 inches) tall, I would be seen as too small to effectively play defense.
-I decided to check NHL stats and throw something together in R.
+I decided to check NHL stats and throw something together in R. Data includes all players currently in the NHL as of June 20, 2018.

 Based on my findings, it looks like there is a lot of variation across each position.
 Sure, the trend seems to be that players are taller the further back in the rink they are, but there is a lot of overlap in distributions of heights for each position.